jasjaskar/prime_numbers/README.md

 # prime_numbers

+1. Please find the code in main.js file
-Please find the screenshot for the output that i run
+2. Please find the screenshot for the output that i run